krolik-r/krolik-r/README.md

 ### Hi there 👋
+I'm Rafał, self-taught develeoper from Poland.

+💼 I'm currently learning:
+- Front-End Web Development(React)
+- Python, selenium

+💻 Things that I'm currently working on:
+ + My portfolio website

+What i like to do:
+- learning
+- testing

 <!--
 **krolik-r/krolik-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.